Fake heiress Anna Sorokin released from US immigration detention

 Sorokin has spent the past 18 months fighting her deportation order to Germany, lodging a series of appeals.

-Born near Moscow, Anna Sorokin is the daughter of a Russian truck driver who emigrated to Germany.
+Born near Moscow, Sorokin is the daughter of a Russian truck driver who emigrated to Germany.

 She assumed the name Anna Delvey and posed as the heiress to a fortune of $60 million to open the door to New York high society after arriving for Fashion Week in 2013.